NunoFAntunes/nlp-deel-test/README.md

 ## Limitations:

 - Considering the description has a lot of structural mistakes, the embeddings may not be very accurate.
 For example, if the description is "from or deel ref rw6j3kybdwn7acc// john mitchell 77152073245//cntr", the embedding will be very different from the embedding of "from john mitchell".
 This may be solved by using a more complex cleaning process, which would be more robust to these mistakes.
+- I did not sanitize the query input against forward slashes, meaning searches with forward slashes will not work for now.

 # Task 3: